-And it’s these two lines referring to the business-related and medical purposes that get people perplexed.
+And it’s these two lines referring to business-related and medical purposes that get people perplexed.

 What does this mean, and which of these two rates apply to home health agencies?

-Although it offers medical services, your agency is, in the eyes of the IRS, a business.
-Therefore, when your caregivers travel to visit patients, they’re practically at work.
-Just like plumbers, sales reps, or contractors who are traveling to their worksites or meetings with their clients.
+Although it offers medical services, your agency is a business in the eyes of the IRS - the Internal Revenue Service.
+Therefore, when your home health aides visit patients, they’re practically at work, like plumbers, sales reps, or contractors traveling to their worksites or meeting with their clients.

-Consequently, when claiming your mileage tax deduction, you’re using the rate for business-related purposes - at the moment, it’s 65.5 cents per mile.
+Consequently, when claiming your mileage tax write-off, you use the rate for business-related purposes.
+At the moment, it’s 65.5 cents per mile.